coffeecodeconverter/VB.Net-Lib-Msg/README.md

 ## 🧪 Installation
 1. Unzip the project

-2. in your own project, create a new Form, call it EXACTLY "Msg" (so "Msg.vb" in full) Set the forms inital size to 380,190
+2. in your own project, create a new Form, call it EXACTLY "Msg" (so "Msg.vb" in full) <Br>
+Set the forms inital size to 380,190

-4. in a seperate visual studio instance, open the VB.NET-Lib-Msg solution, select everything on the Msg Form, and paste it into your project's recreation of "Msg"
+4. in a seperate visual studio instance, open the VB.NET-Lib-Msg solution, select everything on the Msg Form, and paste it into your project's recreation of "Msg" <br>
 (it all fits as long as you initlaly set the empty forms size to 380, 190)

 5. Edit the Msg form in Your project

 6. edit the form in the VB.NET-Lib-Msg project, copy the whole lot and paste into yours

-7. go through your recreation of Msg's forms properties and set:
+7. go through your recreation of Msg's forms properties and set: <br>
    - backColour = white
    - FormBorderStyle = FixedSingle
    - maximumSize = 800,600
    - maximizeBox = false